nithsubr/RepData_PeerAssessment1/PA1_Template.md

 - *The mean activity over the weekdays (35.61) is lesser than the mean activity during the weekends (42.37)*

-- *The activities over the weekends are more spread out with occassional peaks and valleys.
-But there is a stark peak of activities over the weekdays between 800 to 900 or in other words 8.00 AM to 9.00 AM*
+- *There is a stark peak of activities over the weekdays between 800 to 900 or in other words 8.00 AM to 9.00 AM*

+- *Referring to the green smoothers, The peak activity on the weekdays is in the morning time, whereas the peak over the weekends shifts more towards the later part*

 - *Quite obviously the activities reduce in the later part of the day.
 But on weekends this reduction in activities is post 2000 or 8.00 PM whereas on weekdays it is a bit earlier at approax 1800 or 6.00 PM*